Cloud Logging Tips and Tricks

 AWS - CloudTrail logs

-• Use Organization Trail.
-Logs are saved by default in the Cloudtrail console for 90 days, and you can create a trail to extend the retention or to send the logs to a different location.
+• Use Organization Trail - Logs are saved by default in the Cloudtrail console for 90 days.
+You can create a trail to extend the retention or to send the logs to a different location where you can integrate them with your detection solution.
 We recommend using the Organization trail option, which automatically creates a new trail for new accounts, ensuring comprehensive logging across all accounts within your organization.
 It's surprising how easy it is to lose track of newly created accounts lacking any logs, and organization trails are the solution to ensure you maintain visibility.

 • The first trail is free - You can deliver one copy of your ongoing management events to an S3 bucket for free using a trail.